-Discover insights gathered through interviews with real net worth verified millionaires who for their own reasons share “how” they became so independent.
-Most of those interviewed would like to stay anonymous, some will contribute directly with guest content.
+Discover insights gathered through interviews with actual net worth verified millionaires who share “how” they became so independent for their reasons.
+Most of those interviewed would like to stay anonymous; some will contribute directly with guest content.

 Much of what you'll read here was put together from transcripts of audio interviews, from notes, and other private resources.
-If you are upset by the lack of grammar insight, then go take your chances with Google Finance.
-There are some real “dumb” people out there with billions of assets and they just don't care.
+If you are upset by the lack of grammar insight, take your chances with Google Finance.
+There are some real “dumb” people out there with billions of assets, and they don't care.

-Yes, many NOUNs are capitalized.
-There are weird cross references, indexes, and other help tools to make the answers easier to find.
+Yes, many NOUNs are in all capital letters.
+There are weird cross-references, indexes, and other helpful tools to make the answers easier to find.
 Everything about this site is designed for members to revisit for reference.

 After all, isn't your wealth something worth investing a little time to secure?
 It's funny how many believe they can put very little in to get everything out.
-That's entitlement and you won't find any of that here.
-Looking forward to serving you soon.
+That's an entitlement, and you won't find any of that here.